Type System

 Option<T> and Result<T, E>

 Hew uses Option<T> for nullable values and Result<T, E> for recoverable errors.
-There are no exceptions — error handling is explicit and type-checked.
+Error handling is explicit and type-checked — every failure path is visible in the signature.

 Option and Result